Comparison

 Bridge Town charges for model compute and storage.
 There is no per-seat licensing minimum and no annual contract required to start.
 Anaplan pricing is seat-based and sold through multi-year enterprise contracts, typically starting in the six-figure annual range.

 Anaplan uses a proprietary data model (the Hyperblock).
 Bridge Town cannot import Anaplan models directly.
-Teams migrating from Anaplan typically re-describe their planning logic in natural language and let Bridge Town's AI agent produce new Python models.
+Teams migrating from Anaplan typically re-describe their planning logic in natural language and let their AI agent produce new Python models through Bridge Town MCP tools.

 Bridge Town is free to start.
 Create your first model in minutes — no contract, no implementation partner required.